Holledrums/aga-plot-watcher/README.md

-# kgv-parzellen-watcher
+# aga-plot-watcher
-script to watch changes on a website and get notification by mail
+script to watch changes on a allotment garden association (AGA) website and get notification by mail